ReScience/ReScience-submission/article/Larisch-2018.md

 The description of the learning rule in the original publication comprises enough details to understand the different components and their interaction.
-However, two main components of the learning rule have not been described adequately to allow a direct reimplementation: the 'resolution trick' of the membrane potential after spike emission and the equation for the homeostatic mechanism ($\bar{\bar{u}}$).
+However, two main components of the learning rule have not been described adequately to allow a direct reimplementation: the 'resolution trick' of the membrane potential after spike emission, and the equation for the homeostatic mechanism ($\bar{\bar{u}}$).
 The emergent of stable weights with high and low values depends on a functional homeostatic mechanism, as mentioned in the original publication [@Clopath2010].
 But the formula to calculate the homeostatic variable $\bar{\bar{u}}$ is not described in the publication.